ning-is-peace/projects/docs/p2p.md

 One game joiner may not need to be notified when another joiner has left when waiting for a game to start.
 ### Requirement added from a library developer’s view
 1. C++: Since it has to support both Android and Linux.
 2. Minimum dependency: Since there are different issues of Linux and some of them are issued decades ago.
-Heavy dependencies may corrupt some day.
+Heavy dependencies may not compile to certain Linux.
-3. Concise and clean API
+3. Concise and clean API.
-4. Keep it simple
+4. Keep it simple.
+5. Keep dependency transparent to library user.

 ## Design